Fundamental Distortion Limits of Analog-to-Digital Compression: Conclusions

 There are a few important future research directions that arise from this work.
-First, while we restricted ourselves to linear (time-varying) pre-processing operations before the signal is sampled, it is important to understand whether the distortion at a given sampling rate can be improved by considering non-linear pre-processing.
-Indeed, such improvement is seen in the case of the setting of \cite{wu2011optimal}, where a finite dimensional sampling system with a Gaussian input is considered.
-Moreover, reduction of the optimal sampling frequency under the bitrate constraint from the Nyquist frequency to $f_{DR}$ can be understood as the result of a reduction in degrees of freedom in the compressed signal representation compared to the original source.
-A similar principle may hold in signal models other than a stationary Gaussian process for which sampling theorems are established \cite{eldar2015sampling}, which may lead to a relaxation in the conditions for optimal sampling of such signals.
+While we restricted ourselves to bounded linear samplers, it is important to understand whether the distortion at a given sampling rate can be improved by considering non-linear sampling functions.
+Indeed, such improvement is seen in the setting of \cite{wu2011optimal}, where a finite dimensional sampling system with a Gaussian input is considered.
+In addition, reduction of the optimal sampling rate under the bitrate constraint from the Nyquist rate to $f_{R}$ can be understood as the result of a reduction in degrees of freedom in the compressed signal representation compared to the original source.
+It is suggested that a similar principle may hold under non-Gaussian signal models (e.g., sparse signals), so that the sampling rate under a bitrate restriction can be reduced without incurring additional distortion.
+Finally, under sub-optimal encoding such as in PCM, it is important to characterize the conditions on the encoder under which oversampling has a detrimental effect on the distortion.